newwayland/blog/content/post/time-to-talk-tariffs/index.md

 buying more from Canada than Canada buys from the US and views that as a loss.
 However, there's more to it than just trade deficits.

-The US Congress is constrained by 'Pay-For' and debt ceiling rules that limit deficit spending.
-Ideally, it should scrap these rules, but while they exist, Trump needs ways to free up space for tax cuts or spending on domestic priorities.
-Under the current system, foreign trade surpluses with the US end up in US Treasuries.
-By squeezing that surplus down, Trump reduces the amount flowing into Treasuries, effectively creating more fiscal space for domestic policies.
-It's an indirect way to reallocate financial resources away from foreign creditors and towards American economic priorities.
+The US Congress is bound by 'Pay-For' and debt ceiling rules constraining deficit spending.
+In an ideal world, Trump would have these restrictions scrapped, but as long as they remain, he is looking for ways to carve out space for tax cuts or domestic spending.
+Under the current system, some of the foreign trade surplus with the US translates into non-resident purchases of US Treasuries.
+By squeezing that surplus down, he reduces the amount flowing into Treasuries from non-residents while increasing purchases by US residents—assuming the overall federal deficit stays the same—effectively reducing fiscal space for domestic policies, not expanding it.

+While it's an indirect way to reallocate financial resources away from foreign creditors, it likely dampens total savings desires.
+Likely, it adds to demand pressures, a shift that could affect inflation and interest rates.
+Yet, this angle is rarely discussed.
+Instead, the focus remains on whether tariffs 'work' in a narrow trade-balancing sense rather than on their deeper fiscal and monetary consequences.

 ### 4. The Distributional Effects of Trump's Tariffs